Get a Cash Offer to Junk Your Car Now

 A full-service automotive recycling facility will have no problem taking your entire car, breaking it down responsibly, and reusing or recycling just about all of it.
 But what if you’d like to do it yourself?
 Here’s a handy guide to recycling your own car parts, taking one part at a time.

-If you are going to recycle your own car, find a safe, secure place to store all of its parts while you go through the process.
+If you are going to scrap your own car, find a safe, secure place to store all of its parts while you go through the car recycling process.

 What are some other uses for recycled junk car parts?

 There is a fascinating subculture made up of individuals who use junk car parts to create a wide array of objects.
 Some of these people create works of art, some repurpose the parts for practical but non-automotive uses, and some even use the car parts to create sculptures of cars in actual size!

 Here are some interesting examples of what happens to junk cars and what people across the country and the world have done with them and their car parts: